RocketMan/zookeeper/docs/PlaylistImport.md

 ````
 ---

-The zookeeper album tag, if any, is specified in the xa:relationships
+The album tag, if any, is specified in the xa:relationships
 element.
 For more information, see the [Complex Attribute
 Extension](xa.md).